DeepakArora76/nativescript-dna-deviceinfo/README.md

 ### - wifiIpv4Address

-Returns *Promise<string>* of a device.
+Returns *Promise<string>* which resolves to WiFi IPv4 address.

 ```javascript
 DeviceInfo.wifiIpv4Address();
 ```

 - Notes for Android users:
-  * Permissions *android.permission.INTERNET*, *android.permission.ACCESS_NETWORK_STATE*, and *android.permission.ACCESS_WIFI_STATE* are required for this API.
-Make sure that these permissions are in place in AndroidManifest.xml and in code too.
+  * Make sure that the permissions *android.permission.INTERNET*, *android.permission.ACCESS_NETWORK_STATE*, and *android.permission.ACCESS_WIFI_STATE* are in place in AndroidManifest.xml and in code too.

 ### - cellularIpv4Address

-Returns *Promise<string>* of a device.
+Returns *Promise<string>* which resolves to cellular IPv4 address.

 ```javascript
 DeviceInfo.cellularIpv4Address();
 ```

 - Notes for Android users:
-  * Permissions *android.permission.INTERNET*, *android.permission.ACCESS_NETWORK_STATE*, and *android.permission.ACCESS_WIFI_STATE* are required for this API.
-Make sure that these permissions are in place in AndroidManifest.xml and in code too.
+  * Make sure that the permissions *android.permission.INTERNET*, *android.permission.ACCESS_NETWORK_STATE*, and *android.permission.ACCESS_WIFI_STATE* are in place in AndroidManifest.xml and in code too.

 ### - isPortrait
 Returns  'true' if a device is in portrait mode, otherwise 'false'.